MicrosoftDocs/power-automate-docs/articles/billing-questions.md

 Whenever a flow is triggered, whether by an automatic trigger or by manually starting it, this is considered a run.

-## Are the differences between Microsoft Accounts and work or school accounts for billing?
+## Are there differences between Microsoft Accounts and work or school accounts for billing?

 Yes.
 If you sign in with a Microsoft Account (such as accounts that end in @outlook.com or @gmail.com), then you will only be able to use the free plan.
 To take advantage of the features of the paid plan, you will need to sign in with a work or school email ID.